-It is one of the best free anti-virus programs for Linux and the open source standard for mail gateway scanning software that supports almost all mail file formats.
+It is one of the best free anti-virus programs for Linux and the open-source standard for mail gateway scanning software that supports almost all mail file formats.

 It supports virus database updates on all systems and on-access scanning on Linux only.
-In addition, it can scan within archives and compressed files and supports formats such as Zip, Tar, 7Zip, Rar among others and more other features.
+In addition, it can scan within archives and compressed files and supports formats such as Zip, Tar, 7Zip, and Rar among others and other features.

-$ sudo apt-get install clamav
+sudo apt install clamav

 Once installed, you can update the signatures and scan a directory with the following commands.

-# freshclam # clamscan -r -i DIRECTORY
+# freshclam sudo clamscan -r -i DIRECTORY

 Where DIRECTORY is the location to scan.
 The options

--r, means recursively scan and the
+-r, mean recursively scanning and the